 Peanut butter is the key.
 A common home remedy for removing any sticky residue is to apply peanut butter.
 The acids in the peanut butter will break down the sticker residue and allow you to use one of the methods for the wood stain removal from above.

 It is a great solution and allows you to clean your skin from the wood varnish!

 Can You Permanently Stain Your Skin With Wood Stain?

 The big question is will it permanently stain your skin.
-Through all of my research the answer is no. If you just wash your skin with soap and water and not use one of the methods described here it will not remove all of the stain on your skin.
+Through all of my research, the answer is no. If you just wash your skin with soap and water and do not use one of the methods described here it will not remove all of the stains on your skin.

 However, the skin naturally exfoliates over time and the stain will go away.
 The downside is this is not a fast process and depending on the amount of wood stain you have on your skin, it will take quite a while for it to go away.